Hopding/react-native-pdf-lib/README.md

     color: '#99FFCC',
   });

-// Create a PDF page with text and an image const jpgPath = // Path to a JPG image on the file system... const page2 = PDFPage
+// Create a PDF page with text and images const jpgPath = // Path to a JPG image on the file system... const pngPath = // Path to a PNG image on the file system... const page2 = PDFPage
   .create()
   .setMediaBox(250, 250)